How to work from home: 30 tips for focus & balance

 18. Provide opportunities for team engagement

-Working remotely can get lonely since it can be harder to connect with other team members.
-But it doesn’t have to be that way.
+Working remotely can get lonely, since it's harder to connect with other team members.
+But it doesn't have to be that way.
 To keep your team engaged, create opportunities for social interaction.

 Here are some ways to engage your team:

-These activities not only help team members feel connected but are also good ways to strengthen team bonds, which improves cohesiveness and collaboration.
+These activities not only help team members feel connected but also strengthen team bonds, improving cohesiveness and collaboration.

 Manage remote work with Asana